expertflow/ibs-format/README.md

 # Description

-Format the text like bold, italic, strike, and more by applying HTML tags and detect links in the text and convert them to HTML `<a>` tags.
+Detect the user-defined identifiers in the text and convert them into HTML tags like bold, italic, strike, and many more having XSS (Cross-site scripting) security with escaping functionality, also detect the links like URLs, email, and IP addresses and wrap them into Anchor tag `<a>`.

-# Demo
+# Online Demo

-<a href="https://stackblitz.com/edit/angular-ivy-v54dbf?file=src%2Fapp%2Fapp.component.ts" target='_blank'>CLICK HERE</a>
+<a href="https://stackblitz.com/edit/angular-ivy-sm7jjb?file=src%2Fapp%2Fcustom-pipe.pipe.ts" target='_blank'>CLICK HERE</a>

+# Supported browsers

+Fully supported and tested, over Google Chrome, Microsoft Edge, Mozilla Firefox and Internet Explorer 11.

 # Installation